KnowOneActual/beaubremer-blog/posts/Idea_to_AI.md

 ### Part 1: The Blueprint - A Rapid Prototype

 The first step was getting a minimum viable product working.
-I built the chat interface with simple HTML, styled with Tailwind CSS for a clean look.
+I built the chat interface using simple HTML and styled it with Tailwind CSS for a clean look.

 The initial UI structure was straightforward: a container for messages and a form for input.